IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     <tr>
       <td>EVENTS</td>
       <td>
-      This is typically used for a table that stores fields that are in multiple, non-repeating events in a longitudinal study, where the fields have a many-to-one relationship with the record ID.
+      If this rows type is specified, only REDCap values that are in rows that are "standard" events (i.e., from non-repeating forms that are in non-repeating events) will be stored in the database table.
+Since the same form can be in multiple (non-repeating) events, in general, the rows in the database table will have a many-to-one relationship with the record ID.
 For example, you might have a field "total_cholesterol" in events "Initial Visit" and "Final Visit", so there would be 2 "total_cholesterol" values per record ID.